gabors-data-analysis/da_case_studies/README.md

 # da_case_studies
-Codes for case studies for the Bekes-Kezdi Data Analysis textbook
+Codes for case studies for the Bekes-Kezdi Data Analysis textbook (c) Cambridge University Press, 2020

+Organization
-It is based on case studies, each case study has a separate folder Within case study folders, all codes are contained together.
+1. Each case study has a separate folder.
+2. Within case study folders, codes in different languages are simply stored together.
-Some intermediaty files may be saved there, too.
+3. Some intermediary files (csv, dta, rds) may be saved there, too.

-Currently output is not stored here.
+4. Currently output is not stored here